GovReady/govready-q/deployment/docker/README.md

 	--dburl postgres://$DBUSER:$DBPASSWORD@$DBHOST/$DBDATABASE

 where `$DBHOST` is the hostname of the database server, `$DBDATABASE` is the name of the database, and `$DBUSER` and `$DBPASSWORD` are the credentials for the database.

+#### Container management

+Use `--name NAME` to specify an alternate name for the container.
+The default is `govready-q`.

+Use `--relaunch` to remove an existing container of the same name before launching the new one, if an existing container of the same name exists.
+This simply runs `docker container rm -f NAME`.

 ### Developing compliance apps